josephsl/addonUpdater/readme.md

 * Catalogs maintained by NVDA communities in China and Taiwan
 * NV Access add-on store (experimental)

+## Version 23.04

+* Added development update channel setting to let users of development add-ons choose between dev and beta update channels.
+This option is shown if the selected add-on from prefer development releases list is checked.

 ## Version 23.03

 * Due to changes made to the website used by some update sources, this must be installed manually.